 4. Protection to your Home

-The sun’s ultraviolet rays have the ability to damage the appearance of your furniture, artwork, paints, wood carpets, rugs and fabrics through windows.
-However, Energy efficient windows are made with a specific coating that blocks out the sunlight.
+The sun’s ultraviolet rays have the ability to damage the appearance of your furniture, artwork, paints, wood, carpets, rugs and fabrics through windows.
+However, Energy efficient windows are made with a specific coating that blocks the penetration of harmful sunlight rays.
 With this coating, 98% of the sun’s rays will be obstructed, and you won’t see any deterioration in your flooring and accessories or fading on your home furnishings.

 5. Better for the Environment

-In the same way that effective energy-efficient windows will save you money on your energy bills because of you will be requiring the air conditioner or central heating less, it is also better for our world and the environment.
+In the same way that effective energy-efficient windows will save you money on your energy bills because you’ll require the air conditioner or central heating less, it is also better for our world and the environment.
 Because of your lowered energy usage, your home will require less power generated by fossil fuels, such as coal and natural gas-fired power plants.
 This will, consequently, make your home much more eco-friendly.

 6. Reduced Maintenance

 Energy-efficient windows minimise the level of energy transfer which, as a consequence, reduces the buildup of condensation.
-This ensures there is less of a risk of mould and is safer and for people who suffer from asthma.
-In addition to this, the buildup of dirt and water spots are practically eliminated due to the UV-resistant coating on energy efficient window glass and means your windows will require a lot less maintenance and cleaning.
+This ensures there is less of a risk of mould development, making your home safer to those who suffer with asthma.
+In addition to this, the buildup of dirt and water spots are practically eliminated due to the UV-resistant coating, meaning your windows will require a lot less maintenance and cleaning.

 From cutting down your energy bills to cutting down your carbon footprint, there is an abundance of benefits to installing energy efficient windows into your home.
 The only disadvantage to purchasing Low-E windows is the initial cost, but with the decrease in heating, cooling and lighting bills, the windows will eventually pay for themselves.
 With the reduction in the upkeep and maintenance of your property’s windows and the protection of your interior valuables, the advantages heavily outweigh the disadvantages of investing in energy efficient windows.